norcams/docs-enduser/docs/ssh.rst

   +-------+-------------------------------------------------+

-Letting OpenStack create a keypair
+Letting OpenStack create a key pair
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can let OpenStack create a keypair for you, if you don't wish to
+You can let OpenStack create a key pair for you, if you don't wish to
 create one locally or use an existing one.
 Navigate to **Project**
 -> **Compute** -> **Key Pairs**: